What does it cost for a fresh GoWesty engine, installed?

-The common misconception is that if you stick a rebuilt engine and transaxle in an old Vanagon, you somehow end up with a rebuilt Vanagon.
+The common misperception is that if you stick a rebuilt engine and transaxle in an old Vanagon, you somehow end up with a rebuilt Vanagon.
 Nothing could be further from the truth.
-In fact, if it is reliability you seek—and the engine in your Vanagon is running strong and is not leaking oil or coolant—you are better off spending money on the systems that keep the engine alive: fuel delivery, fuel injection, ignition, exhaust and, most importantly, the COOLING SYSTEM.
+In fact, if it is reliability you seek, and the engine in your Vanagon is running strong and is not leaking oil or coolant, you are better off spending money on the systems that keep the engine alive; fuel delivery, fuel injection, ignition, exhaust, and most importantly: COOLING SYSTEM.

-I see it all the time.
-We buy a Vanagon for re-sale from folks who have just HAD IT!
-They have been let down numerous times, right in the middle of their vacation, and are convinced their Vanagon will never be reliable.
+We hear sad stories all the time about folks getting let down numerous times, right in the middle of their vacation, and are convinced there Vanagon will never be reliable.
 Even after spending thousands (sometimes tens of thousands) of dollars, it just lets them down.
-And when I go through their stacks of invoices, I begin to understand their point of view.
 It goes something like this:

 1996: Fresh engine, one hose

 2004: Fresh engine, one hose

 Wow, I guess these VW engines just don’t last… WRONG.
 I have always said, “If you can keep oil and coolant in your waterboxer, you can’t kill it!”
 The typical life expectancy from a waterboxer, barring any trauma due to loss of coolant or oil, is around 200k miles.
 By that time, they are just plumb worn out.
 The problem with Vanagons is this: The newest

 one was built back in 1991

 !
 Even a low mileage Vanagon is OLD.
 And every cooling system part, every hose, every plastic junction is OLD.